German and Swiss markets underperform flat European bourses

 SWISS BANKS

-Switzerland's benchmark SMI index fell 1.2 percent, with shares in the two biggest banks - UBS and Credit Suisse - near their lowest levels in about a year.
+Switzerland's benchmark SMI index fell 0.9 percent, with shares in the country's two biggest banks - UBS and Credit Suisse - hovering near their lowest levels in about a year.

 Traders said the banks were suffering from a continuation of negative momentum from last week, when the Zurich stock exchange was closed for a public holiday on Friday.

-Regulators have been investigating trading units of both over the last year.
-Both banks say they are cooperating with the investigations.
+Regulators have been investigating trading units of both over the last year as well as looking into tax evasion allegations.

 Switzerland effectively ended its banking secrecy in May by agreeing to join other countries in sharing tax information, once a standard method of sharing is agreed.